pairingwg/pfc_standard/draft-yonezawa-pairing-friendly-curves.md

 ## For 100 Bits of Security

-Before exTNFS, BN curves with 256-bit size of underlying finite field (so-called BN256) were considered to have 128 bits of security.
+Before exTNFS, BN curves with 256-bit size of underlying finite field (so-called BN256) were considered to achieve 128 bits of security.
 After exTNFS, however, the security level of BN curves with 256-bit size of underlying finite field fell into 100 bits.

-Implementers who will newly develop the applications of pairing-based cryptography SHOULD NOT use pairing-friendly curve with 100 bits of security (i.e. BN256).
+Implementers who will newly develop the applications of pairing-based cryptography SHOULD NOT use pairing-friendly curves with 100 bits of security (i.e. BN256).

 There exists applications which already implemented pairing-based cryptography with 100-bit secure pairing-friendly curves.
 In such a case, implementers MAY use 100 bits of security only if they need to keep interoperability with the existing applications.